 This list probably looks overwhelming, and I don’t recommend you sit the wedding venue coordinator down and ask them every single question at once, but definitely download a printable Venue Question sheet (below) and go through it to help you avoid missing any important aspects that you need to consider.

-Remember the Little White Wedding Planning Pack contains a comprehensive venue question worksheet for picking out your wedding venue – plus it includes questionnaires for selecting other key wedding vendors like celebrants, caterers and your wedding photographer.
+Remember the Wedding Planning Kickstart Guide or the Little White Wedding Planning Pack contains comprehensive venue question worksheets for picking out your wedding venue.
+The Little White Wedding Planning Pack also includes questionnaires for selecting other key wedding vendors like celebrants, caterers and your wedding photographer.

 Are there any other questions you’d like to add to this list?
 Comment below with any questions we’ve missed or handy questions you asked.